TarikVUT/Monitoring-Linux-terminal/README.md

     ```

 ## Delete the configuration and sevice
+<a name="#delete-data"></a>

 In case you do not need this service any more, you can delete it by following the steps below:

 1. Delete the configuration in ".bashrc , /root/.bashrc" (for Fedora and Ubuntu), "~.zshrc and /root/.zshrc" (for Kali):
-	- For .bashrc and /root/.bashrc delete the below lines
+	- For .bashrc and /root/.bashrc delete the below lines.
 	``` bash
 	export LOGFILE="/home/student/user_history.log"
 	export PROMPT_COMMAND='RETRN_VAL=$?; STATUS="SUCCESS"; if [ $RETRN_VAL -ne 0 ]; then STATUS="FAILURE"; fi; echo "$(date "+%Y-%m-%d %H:%M:%S") $(whoami) $(history 1 | sed "s/^[ ]*[0-9]*[ ]*//") - $STATUS" >> $LOGFILE'

  	```
-	- For .zshrc and /root/.zshrc delete the below lines
+	- For .zshrc and /root/.zshrc delete the below lines.
 	``` bash
 	export LOGFILE=\"/home/$user/user_history.log\"
 	# Variable to store the last exit status